Disability Council overview

 The Council’s members have a variety of disabilities and backgrounds.
 Members include people from Aboriginal or cultural and linguistically diverse backgrounds (CALD), young people and also people from rural and regional NSW.
 In addition, the Council includes members who are carers or family members of people with disability.

 The Council is funded and resourced by the NSW Government through the NSW Department of Communities and Justice (DCJ) and is supported by a secretariat team within DCJ.

 The Council members meet bi-monthly.

 View our Youtube video about the Disability Council NSW in Auslan with subtitles.

 The Council seeks for all people with disability to experience the full effects of the United Nations Convention on the Rights of Persons with Disabilities.
-The Council seeks for people to be happy and able to fully participate in the life of the community through:
+The Council works so that people with disability can fully participate in the life of the community through:

 - being empowered and in control of their lives